DSAIL-SKKU/Traffic2Vec-ICTC-2023/README.md

 python ip2Vec/train.py bulk data/bulk_vec
 ```

-—data: A factor that selects data for conversion into a vector format/
+—data: A factor that selects data for conversion into a vector format.

 —dir: A factor that selects a directory in which data will be stored.